Austin SEO Company | TastyPlacement

 Tutorial: Block Bad Bots with .htaccess

 In this tutorial, we’ll learn how to block bad bots and spiders from your website.
+This is a standard safety measure we implement with our WordPress SEO service.
 We can save bandwidth and performance for customers, increase security, and prevent scrapers from putting duplicate content around the web.

 Quick Start Instructions/Roadmap